 We advise writing in the last reminder message that the group will be small and more personalized (only if it’s the case, of course!).
 So travelers empathize more because they understand that their presence matters.

 And what about you?
-What are you doing to reduce the no-show?
+What are you doing to reduce travelers’ no-shows?
 Thank you very much for your comments!